Sue Mialon, Associate Professor of Economics

-Juan Rubio-Ramírez, professor of Economics, joined Emory University in July 2015.
-Professor Rubio-Ramírez’s most recent work focuses on how to use models to understand the macroeconomic data.
-In particular, he seeks to understand the impact of monetary policy shocks and volatility shocks in economic activity.
-To read more about Professor Rubio-Ramírez, click here.
+Sue Mialon, Associate Professor of Economics, joined Emory University in 2008.
+Professor Mialon’s most recent work focuses on efficient information revelation mechanisms.
+In particular, she is interested in how to use these mechanisms in order to improve the effectiveness of policies and laws.
+To read more about Professor Mialon, click here.

 Faculty in the News